Introduction to Machine Learning

 Learning Resources for Beginners

-The classes provided by these online resources will be easy to follow, with video lessons, quizzes, and project assignments to help you understand what you’ve learned.
+The classes offered by each of these sources will be very easy to follow with video lessons, quizzes, and project assignments to help you practice what you learn.

-There are also books such as “Hands-On ML with Scikit-Learn, Keras, and TensorFlow” that provide hands-on experience with ML through coding examples for beginning users.
+Additionally, books like “Hands-On ML with Scikit-Learn, Keras, and TensorFlow” offer hands-on experience with ML techniques through coding examples tailored for new users.

 Programming Languages and Frameworks for Machine Learning